Norman Art refers to the style of art that was developed and employed by the Normans in Europe.

-The Tapestry was commissioned by the Normans following the 1066 invasion but it was the handywork of Anglo Saxon artisans.
-It is a huge piece of embroidery art which depicts the events leading up to the 1066 invasion.
+The Tapestry was commissioned by the Normans following the 1066 invasion but it was the handiwork of Anglo Saxon artisans.
+It is a huge piece of embroidery art that depicts the events leading up to the 1066 invasion.